-CIS 269 Java Certification Preparation Level II Prerequisites: CPS 171, CPS 290, or
+CIS 269 Java Certification Preparation

-CIS 175 minimum grade "C"
+Level II Prerequisites: CPS 171 minimum grade "C"

-This course provides an intense presentation of the fundamentals of the Java programming language to students who already have a good knowledge of C++ (or have taken CIS 175).
+This course provides an intense presentation of the fundamentals of the Java programming language to students who already have a good knowledge of C++.
 The goal of the course is to prepare students to pass the Sun Java Certification Exam.
-Content includes language basics, object oriented concepts, threads, exceptions, string manipulation, Input/ Output (I/O), Graphical User Interface (GUI) concepts, event handling, and collection classes.
+Content includes language basics, object oriented concepts, threads, exceptions, string manipulation, Input/Output (I/O), Graphical User Interface (GUI) concepts, event handling, and collection classes.